Boolavogue (song)

 "Boolavogue" is an Irish ballad commemorating the campaign of Father John Murphy and his army in County Wexford during the Irish Rebellion of 1798.
 It was composed by Patrick Joseph McCall in 1898, the centenary of the Rebellion.

 Topic

-The ballad covers the victories of Father John Murphy of the village of Boolavogue in County Wexford as he led his parishioners in routing the Camolin Cavalry on 26 May 1798, to defeat the British at Oulart Hill, as well as at Enniscorthy.
-The Wexford insurgents fought bravely against professional troops, and were eventually defeated at the Battle of Vinegar Hill on 21 June.
+The ballad covers the victories of Father John Murphy of the village of Boolavogue in County Wexford as he led his parishioners in routing the Camolin Cavalry on 26 May 1798 before scoring further victories at the battles of Oulart Hill and Enniscorthy.
+Wexford insurgents fought well against government troops but were eventually defeated at the Battle of Vinegar Hill on 21 June.
 Father Murphy and the other leaders were hanged.

 Father Murphy was a priest who at first tried to persuade people not to take part in the rebellion.
-He changed his opinion and became a reluctant rebel leader after soldiers burned down the homes of his parishioners whom they suspected of rebellion.
-The Lieutenant Thomas Bookey whose 'regiment' is mentioned in the song was the leader of the Yeoman Cavalry in the Boolavogue area.
+He changed his opinion and became a reluctant rebel leader after government soldiers burned down the homes of his parishioners whom they suspected of rebellion.
+Lieutenant Thomas Bookey whose 'regiment' is mentioned in the song was the leader of the Yeoman Cavalry in the Boolavogue area.